PremoWeb/chadburn/README.md

       chadburn.job-exec.rotate-puzzles.command: "php /var/www/rotate_games.php"
       chadburn.job-exec.rotate-puzzles.schedule: "@every 10m"
 ```
-### Thank You to team Ofelia and it's contributors.

-A special thanks to [@rdelcorro](https://github.com/rdelcorro) for the work in fixing the issues referenced in this pull request https://github.com/mcuadros/ofelia/pull/137, despite this pull request having been ignored for 30 days.
-PremoWeb aims to ensure that open software is continously improve and will remain responsive to raised issues and pull requests.

-Much thanks to the original work that went into Ofelia by it's author and contributors.
+---

+### Acknowledgments

+We extend our gratitude to the Ofelia team and its contributors, particularly [@rdelcorro](https://github.com/rdelcorro) for addressing the issues highlighted in [this pull request](https://github.com/mcuadros/ofelia/pull/137).

+Thank you to the original authors and contributors of Ofelia for their foundational work.

+---

+Feel free to modify or expand on any sections as needed!